 Washington State University.

-shown above right,
+shown above left,

-presented by Judy Ness.
+presented by Karen Ricketts.

 Each year in July, members look forward to Craft Day, held at the home of Karen Ricketts.
 Projects typically have a garden theme and are unveiled a few evenings later at a fun potluck shared with spouses and friends.
 Other activities during the summer may include garden tours and visits to nurseries.